-A well-functioning Pre-Anesthesia Screening (PAS) program prepares patients for surgery, prior to the day of surgery.
+A well-functioning Preanesthesia Screening (PAS) program prepares patients for surgery prior to the day of surgery.
 PAS affects the day of surgery by minimizing surgical services delays, unanticipated workups, and potential case cancellations.
-These negative events directly impact the patient, physicians, and staff experience while decreasing the efficiency and throughput of the preoperative department.
+These negative events directly impact the patient, physician, and staff experience while decreasing the efficiency and throughput of the preoperative department.

 Minimizing Delays in Surgical Services

 Mitigating delays on the day of surgery requires proactive patient care planning initiated prior to the patient leaving the surgeon’s clinic.
-Clearly defined pre-anesthesia guidelines should be evidence based and data driven, which will lead to preop testing that is appropriate and specific to each patient.
+Clearly defined preanesthesia guidelines should be evidence based and data driven, which will lead to preoperative testing that is appropriate and specific to each patient.

-How to Work Towards 0% Preventable Surgical Service Delays
+How to Work Toward Zero Preventable Surgical Service Delays

-Preoperative patient care planning begins during the consulting consenting appointment when the patient decides that a surgical intervention is the best option.
-While the patient is in the surgical clinic or office, this is the best time to capture all of the patient information needed to minimize unexpected events resulting in preoperative delays.
+Preoperative patient care planning begins during the consulting appointment when the patient decides that a surgical intervention is the best option.
+The surgical clinic or office is the best place to capture all of the patient information needed to minimize unexpected events resulting in preoperative delays.